kingdomlevel/kingdomlevel.github.io/index.markdown

 #### 2023
 + Made [a copy of Matilda's mum's eye mask](https://www.instagram.com/p/CoMeYT3qFEY/) from the 1996 film Matilda in Jan 2023
++ Did some trombone videos inc. this performance of [The Lichtbob's Lassie]()(March) and [these long sustained notes](https://www.youtube.com/watch?v=u3UCgAkf-cg)
++ Made an e-ink watch face that looks like E.T. using his big fingers to point at the numbers for ['Watchy' by SQFMI](https://watchy.sqfmi.com/)
++ Started playing trombone with (and joined the committee for) the [Merchant Sinfonia](https://merchantsinfonia.org.uk/) amateur orchestra
++ Played some brass duets as a Christmas concert in my close for some pals and neighbours with my pal Jess playing euphonium in December
++ Played bass on a few tunes for [Genghis Cohn](https://lovegulchtemple.bandcamp.com/) at a recording session in Dec 2023
++ Hosted an 'advent calendar' in the form of a Discord server that curated 24 different adaptations of Charles Dickens' *A Christmas Carol* in Dec 2023

 #### 2022
 + Rachel and I made [this mobile](/images/baby-mobile.jpg) as a gift to celebrate the birth of some close friend's wee baby ❤️ in Feb 2022